dbores3/Products-Catalogue-App/Boozt Full-Stack Module.md

-# Boozt Full-Stack Module
+# Products Catalogue App
 ## _Product Listing & Ordering_

-Boozt Full-Stack Module is a module in charge of displaying a list of products from the Database, paginate them & order them by their price.
+Products Catalogue App is a module in charge of displaying a list of products from the Database, paginate them & order them by their price.
 Powered with PHP & ReactJS.
 In the PHP's Back-End I chose OOP over scripting so the code is easier to read & frameworks like Symfony or Laravel make extensive use of object-oriented mechanisms.
 The project is separated into the fronted(React) and the API(PHP).

 ## Features